 It’s usually the state that prosecutes individuals facing drug paraphernalia charges.
 Some cities have made possessing drug paraphernalia illegal, too, so it must be determined which agency began investigating the crime.
 The law then determines who’ll be doing the prosecuting on the case.

-Contact Henderson Defense Firm, LLC Attorneys at Law if you’re being accused of or investigated for possessing drug paraphernalia.
+Contact Henderson Defense, LLC if you’re being accused of or investigated for possessing drug paraphernalia.
 You need an experienced and hard-working attorney on your side to help you get through this situation in the best condition possible.